ucc23/ucc/_pages/DBs_edits.md

 [A Catalog of Newly Identified Star Clusters in Gaia DR2](https://ui.adsabs.harvard.edu/abs/2019ApJS..245...32L/abstract)

-The [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/ApJS/245/32) table contains 76 clusters with no acronym given.
+The [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/ApJS/245/32) Table 3 contains 76 clusters with no acronym given.
 Neither Table 1 nor
 3 in Vizier assign and ID to the entries, only numbers.
 They do describe the ID columns "Friend of Friend identifier".
 Also, in the article Table 1 lists the ID column as 'FoF ID'.
 Added 'FoF_' to the entries' IDs.
 This also matches the HUNT23 denomination.

+Table 1 contains 2443 entries with classes:

+1 = likely star cluster candidate: nG<17>=50, tage>5Myr, rn<0.1, d2<0.05 (569 occurrences)
+2 = nearby star cluster candidate that need further confirmation:
+    nG<17>=50, tage>5Myr, rn<0.1 (127 occurrences)
+3 = star cluster candidate that need further confirmation (1747 occurrences)

+Table 1 also has a 'n_ID' column that indicates if the entry is new, which identifies the 76 clusters also present in Table 1.

+I discard all Class 2 and 3 entries.
+I also discard from Class 1 FoF entries that have no assigned CG18 id.

 Added VDBH_ to the BH_ entries.